veggieboy/12-10-OrgChart/README.md

   - double hourlyWage
   - int hoursWorked
   - String jobTitle
+- Constructor: takes six parameters - first three are used to call superclass constructor with first name, last name and age; last three are used to set hourly wage, hours worked and job title
 - Accessors:
   - getWage(): returns the wage of the employee
   - getHours(): returns the hours of the employee